Meet our Speakers

 Brad McCauley

-Brad McCauley, FASLA, PLA, CDT is Partner and Managing Principal at Site Design Group, where he leads the firm’s vision and delivery of award-winning public spaces nationwide.
+Brad McCauley, FASLA, PLA, CDT is a Partner and the Managing Principal at Site Design Group, where he leads the firm’s vision and delivery of award-winning public spaces nationwide.
 Recognized for turning design into built reality and fostering inclusive, collaborative teams, Brad also serves as President of the American Society of Landscape Architects (ASLA) and has held leadership roles as Vice President of Membership, Trustee, and Illinois Chapter President.
-Licensed in more than 16 states and certified as a Construction Document Technologist, he brings both design excellence and technical expertise to his practice.
+Licensed in more than 18 states and certified as a Construction Document Technologist, he brings both design excellence and technical expertise to his practice.

 Call for Speakers